leovido/leovido/README.md

 I'm a Senior Software Engineer with more than 8 years of experience in iOS mobile development and full-stack.
 My skills range from Swift, SwiftUI, React Native to TypeScript, React, DevOps and more!

-I am currently looking for a full-time job in Madrid, Spain.
+I am currently looking for a full-time job in Madrid, Spain or remote from anywhere.
 I also offer long term mentoring sessions to improve your skills in design patters, software development, basics of programming, etc. as well.

 - ⌨️ Passionate about Farcaster, web3, DevOps, CI/CD pipelines and automation